abiola-ajibola/testing_platform/README.md

 # Setup

 ## Requirements
-- To run sqlite, you need to have Python 3 insatlled
+- Database management system is PostgreSQL
 - Node v22 and above

 ## To run the project in development

+- Install all dependencies, in the root directory run;

+        yarn install:all

-- In the root directory, run:
+- To start the app in development, in the root directory, run:

         yarn dev

-- Then run the following in another terminal window
+- and then run the following in another terminal window

         cd backend
-        yarn
+        yarn dev

 ## To run the project in production